OpenDSA/OpenDSA/RST/en/Development/BuffPool.rst

 This ADT is similar to the ``read`` and ``write`` methods of the :ref:`RandomAccessFile <FileProg>` class of Java.

-.. _buffdgm:

-.. inlineav:: buffpoolS3CON dgm
-   :align: center

-   Example configuration for bufferpool.

 .. _ExampleBuffer:

 .. topic:: Example

    Assume each sector of the disk file (and thus each block in the buffer pool) stores 1024 bytes.
-   Assume that the buffer pool is in the state shown in Figure :num:`Figure #buffdgm`.
    If the next request is to copy 40 bytes beginning at position 6000 of the file, these bytes should be placed into Sector 5 (whose bytes go from position 5120 to position 6143).
-   Because Sector 5 is currently in the buffer pool, we simply copy the 40 bytes contained in ``space`` to byte positions 880-919.
-   The buffer containing Sector 5 is then moved to the buffer pool ahead of the buffer containing Sector 1.

 An alternative interface is to have the buffer pool provide to the user a direct pointer to a buffer that contains the requested